DeFliTeam/Client-Feeder/README.md

 Instructions on how to feed your ADSB / M-LAT data to DeFli

-This is for Raspberry Pi / Ubuntu Installations Only
+Instructions provided for Raspberry Pi, Ubuntu Installations & Docker.

-For docker installations please vist link
+For Windows Installations please use VRS and rebroadcast to 34.120.137.41: 30004

 # Installation Instructions